 DURING THE SESSION

-At the beginning of the session, the people facilitating the session will say hi and explain what's going to happen in the workshop.
+At the beginning of the session, the people facilitating the session will say hi and explain what's going to happen in the group.
 They’ll be a reminder about the group guidelines as we want everyone coming to the workshop to know that things will be kept private and that what they say will be respected.

-Depending on which workshop you’re signed up for, there’ll be a bit of an introduction about that particular topic to help you understand the issue in more detail.
+Depending on which group you’re signed up for, there’ll be a bit of an introduction about that particular topic to help you understand the issue in more detail.
 There’ll be a chance to talk about people’s experiences, but there will never be any pressure to share, you can just sit and watch if you want to.
 The workshops have a practical focus, looking at coping strategies and positive things that might help when facing the particular issue you’re dealing with.

-If you’d like to attend an online workshop that’s coming up (What’s On), you need to register first.
+If you’d like to attend an online group that’s coming up (What’s On), you need to register first.
 When you register, we will ask you a few questions about yourself.
 All of this information is subject to our data policy and will be kept private and confidential.

 However, we do ask that when you register, you pick a display name that is not your name, an email address or a username you use regularly on other sites, so that you feel able to chat in the workshop knowing things are anonymous and confidential.